 The problems in this sector were further exacerbated last year by the uncertainty of Brexit and the possibility of a vindictive Marxist-inspired Labour Party, led by Mr. Corbyn, gaining the reins of power.

 Following on from Boris Johnson’s landslide election and the instigation of the first tranche of Brexit at the end of January, sentiments started to lift and activity in the industry picked up by at least 25%, in certain parts of the market.

-After a 6 year gradual decline towards the abyss, this was the equivalent of taking off tight shoes on a hot summer’s day.
+After 6 years of gradual decline towards the abyss, this was the equivalent of taking off tight shoes on a hot summer’s day.
 Despair to elation in a matter of hours.

 Then, in March, with plentiful cheap deals on mortgages, the scene was set fair for a possible amendment to Stamp Duty in Mr. Sunak’s first Budget, but hopes were dashed when he imposed a further SDLT surcharge for international buyers in 2021.

 Then the ‘Black Plague’ descended on this market, pouring sand into the machinery, which has now culminated in the latest government’s decree that outlaws estate agents from making appointments for applicants to view homes for sale.

 In addition, the government is also trying to advise sellers and buyers to try and change the date for completion of sales already taking place, to avoid social interaction with the viral problem.
 A laudable aim in principle, but good luck with its execution.